LAMurakami/aws/README.md

 [larryforalaska.duckdns.org](http://larryforalaska.duckdns.org/)
 Dynamic Domain Name Service subdomains possibly being served by the instance.

-The LAMurakami/aws repo contains content in the html folder and an apache2 configuration for a named virtual host for localhost and a number of aliases.
+The aws repo contains content in the html folder and an apache2 configuration for a named virtual host for localhost and a number of aliases.

 It also includes the CloudInit files to launch a new LAM AWS instance.
 A Linux Apache MariaDB (LAM) Amazon Web Services (AWS) instance includes the Perl, Python and PHP application programming languages making it a LAMP model web service software stack instance.
 A LAM AWS instance also has additional prerequisites for MediaWiki and the secure site web applications in a separate private lam repo.